whamcloud/Online-Help/docs/Install_Guide/ig_ch_06_creating_LFS.md

 Adding Storage Servers to a Lustre File System
 ----------------------------------------------

-Adding a storage server consists of identifying that server to Intel® Manager for Lustre\* software, using either the manager GUI or the Manager for Lustre\* command line interface.
+Adding a storage server consists of identifying that server to Manager for Lustre\* software, using either the manager GUI or the Manager for Lustre\* command line interface.
 A server can be added to an existing file system that was previously discovered and is